 1. The Donation based “Giving model”

 Milaap – India’s top crowdfunding platform, it has an active donor community from 120 countries.
-Till date the platform has been able to raise close to Rs 100 Crores for 50,000 projects across India.
+To date, the platform has been able to raise close to Rs 100 Crores for 50,000 projects across India.
 With Milaap you can also raise funds for personal causes.
 Milaap charges a 5% fee on donations raised as processing charges. milaap.org

-Total Giving – UK’s fastest growing platform for charity.
-The website takes no commission and charges no fee for successful campaigns unlike other crowdfunding websites which charge 5-15% of the money raised as fees.
+Total Giving – UK’s fastest-growing platform for charity.
+The website takes no commission and charges no fee for successful campaigns, unlike other crowdfunding websites that charge 5-15% of the money raised as fees.
 Anybody can donate on the platform without creating an account.
-On Total Giving your can accept donations in 137 different currencies from donors living anywhere in the world.
+On Total Giving, you can accept donations in 137 different currencies from donors living anywhere in the world.
 The website also has a feature that enables you to accept donations on your Facebook page. www.totalgiving.co.uk

-Nesta – The company was originally funded withe help of £ 250 million (Rs 2100 Crore) endowment from the UK National Lottery.
-The endowment was then transferred to a public trust and the interest accrued on this principal is used to fund the objectives of the non-profit enterprise.
-Nesta helps tackle global challenges that different societies are trying to overcome by sharing it’s expertise in crowdfunding.
+Nesta – The company was originally funded with help of £ 250 million (Rs 2100 Crore) endowment from the UK National Lottery.
+The endowment was then transferred to public trust and the interest accrued on this principle is used to fund the objectives of the non-profit enterprise.
+Nesta helps tackle global challenges that different societies are trying to overcome by sharing its expertise in crowdfunding.
 Know more at www.nesta.org.uk

-WishBerry – This Indian platform has raised close to to Rs 11.6 Crores through 400 projects till date.
+Wishberry – This Indian platform has raised close to Rs 11.6 Crores through 400 projects to date.
 Recently, a documentary on India-Pakistan relations was able to raise Rs 20 Lakhs on this platform.
-Wishberry is a platform only for creative and skill based individuals such as actors, artists, musicians and performers.
+Wishberry is a platform only for creative and skill-based individuals such as actors, artists, musicians and performers.
 If you are a startup looking for funding you should opt for the debt or equity model. www.wishberry.in

 Kiva – Billing itself as a website that gives loans to change lives.
 Kiva is the pioneer of the online P2P Lending model.
 Kiva has an active base of 1.6 million users who lend to 2.5 million borrowers based in 84 countries.
-Till date Kiva has been able to channelize US$ 1.02 Billion in loans.
+To date, Kiva has been able to channelize US$ 1.02 Billion in loans.
 Surprisingly the loans have a very high repayment rate of 97%.
-This is because they use the group lending model, where if an individual defaults, the group pitches in on behalf of the defaulter. www.kiva.org
+This is because they use the group lending model, where if an individual default, the group pitches in on behalf of the defaulter. www.kiva.org

 Seedrs is Europes’s top crowdfunding website.
 Seedrs supports multiple currency investments in ambitious businesses.
 Investors get full voting shares and protection for their investments through a unified nominee structure on this website.
 Seedrs recently launched a secondary market where investors can trade their investments.
 This is open only to shareholders who have already invested in a business.
 This allows some investors to sell out their investments much earlier than other platforms.
 Register now to start investing at Seedrs.